jsfix-ci/jsC8/README.md

 ]);
 ```

-This connection string actually represents the default value( `"https://gdn1.macrometa.io"` ), so if this is the value you want, you can omit url while invocation:
+This connection string actually represents the default value `https://gdn1.macrometa.io`, so if this is the value you want, you can omit url while invocation:

 ```js
 const jsc8 = require("jsc8");